+* as per methods

 4. Conclusion

-Based on results of the experiment, mechanical weeding using weeder (weeding thrice- at 20 days after sowing and remaining two weeding at 15-20 days interval) was effective in reducing weed growth.
+Based on the results of the experiment, mechanical weeding with a weeder – conducted three times at 20 days after sowing, and twice more at 15-20 days interval –proved effective in controlling weed growth.
 Both the grain yield and yield attributing characters of rice were found to be better with mechanical weeding practices than chemical and cultural practices.
-Thus, mechanical weed management practice promoted rice growth, non chemical method for controlling weed, sustainable and eco-friendly in aerobic rice cultivation in south Gujarat, India.
+Therefore, mechanical weed management not only promoted rice growth, but also avoided the use of chemicals for weed control, making it sustainable and eco-friendly option for aerobic rice cultivation in south Gujarat, India.

 Disclaimer (Artificial intelligence)